 The first physical restoration of the Montgomery Canal was in Welshpool.
 The Welsh Office had proposed the route of the canal through the town be used to accommodate a bypass.
 SUCS joined forces with other groups and over one October weekend in 1969, volunteers from far and wide restored ¾ of a mile of the canal – an event which became known as the Welshpool Big Dig.
 The publicity and goodwill generated eventually persuaded the Welsh Office to select an alternative route and much enthusiasm to restore the whole canal all the way to Newtown resulted.

-In 2008, restorations works turned to extending the navigable section of the Montgomery Canal in England.
-Two major projects, comprising multiple phases, have been undertaken to restore the channel between Redwith and Pryces bridges (bridge 83-84) and between Pryces and Crickheath bridges (bridge 84-85).
-Both have been challenging in a number of ways.
+In 2008, restoration work turned to extending the navigable section of the Montgomery Canal in England.
+Two major projects, comprising multiple phases, have been completed to restore the channel between Redwith and Pryces bridges (bridge 83-84) and between Pryces and Crickheath bridges (bridge 84-85).
+Funding of the latter has been aided by a substantial grant from the Heritage Lottery Fund.
+Both projects had multiple engineering and ecological challenges.
 Again, details of these projects can be found on the Restoration page.
-The current project to Crickheath basin is due to complete at the end of 2022 and, once rewatered in 2023, will add a further 1¼ miles of navigable channel connected to the national network.
-Funding has been aided by a substantial grant from the Heritage Lottery Fund.
+The current project is to restore the Montgomery Canal between Crickheath and Schoolhouse bridges (bridge 85-86), a distance of half a mile.

 The Society has organised a variety of different events over the years.
 The ‘Montgomery Meander and Dinghy Dawdle’ began in 1985, intending to draw attention to the ‘dropped’ or lowered bridges that obstruct continuous navigation along the Montgomery Canal.
 Photographs in the press of people carrying dinghies, canoes and kayaks across roads illustrated the point.
 Difficulties in supervising the road crossings meant that the Dawdle began to use routes that avoided the dropped bridges and so became more simply a social event.
 2011 saw the final Dawdle, but from 2012 the Friends of the Montgomery Canal have run a Triathlon of ‘bikes, boats and boots’ along the full length of the canal.